ml4economics/classification/README.md

 * [GNU Octave](Octave)

 ## Jupyter Notebooks
 Most examples are available as [Jupyter Notebooks](https://jupyter.org/).
-The easiest and recommended way to install Jupyter is using an [Anaconda Distribution](https://www.anaconda.com/distribution/), preferably the Python 3.7 version.
+The easiest and recommended way to install Jupyter is using an [Anaconda Distribution](https://www.anaconda.com/distribution/).
+This project is using Anaconda 2019.07 - Python 3.7 version.

 Anaconda comes with the [Conda Package Manager](https://docs.conda.io/en/latest/) to install kernels for other languages like R. On Windows all Anaconda/Conda commands should be run from the _Anaconda Prompt_ that comes with Anaconda installation.